Non-cooperation movement (2024): Storming of Ganabhaban

-Sheikh Hasina's departure
+Sheikh Hasina's escape

 Reports indicated that Hasina, along with her sister Sheikh Rehana, fled Ganabhaban aboard a military helicopter before transferring to a C-130 Hercules aircraft of the Bangladesh Air Force.
 An internet blackout was enforced to hinder the tracking of her movements.
 Initial reports suggested Hasina's flight, carrying the callsign AJAX1431, would land in Agartala, in the Indian state of Tripura.
 AJAX1431 switched off its transponder at around 17:00 local time over Lucknow, rendering the aircraft untraceable.
 Shortly, she was reported to have landed at the Hindan Air Force Station in Ghaziabad, on the outskirts of the Indian capital New Delhi, and was reportedly received by the Indian National Security Advisor, Ajit Doval at the base.
 Her arrival in Delhi was subsequently confirmed by Indian Minister of External Affairs S. Jaishankar.
 Sheikh Hasina is living in a secret location within India under tight security.

 Flightradar24 reported that her flight was, at one point, the most tracked flight worldwide, with other civilian aircraft traveling into and out of Hazrat Shahjalal International Airport in Dhaka also being highly tracked.
 She is expected to proceed to London for her safe passage and seek political asylum in the United Kingdom, where Rehana's eldest daughter, Labour Party MP Tulip Siddiq was Economic Secretary to the Treasury under the incumbent Prime Minister Keir Starmer, while her youngest daughter Azmina Siddiq works for Control Risks as a global risk analysis editor.
 However, such plans are believed to be on hold due to indications from the UK government that she would not receive legal protection from investigations into the violence in Bangladesh.